-- All students admitted to the school after the start of the academic year are screened on entry, to identify any areas of need and to provide information to staff about the student's learning - Contact is always made with the previous school to ensure the transfer of information and the child's school file.
+- All pupils admitted to the school after the start of the academic year are assessed on entry, to identify any areas of need and to provide information to staff about the pupil's learning. - Contact is always made with the previous school to ensure the transfer of the pupil's school file.